eras/memgrep/README.md

-        -c, --count           Show only the number of non-zero matches --include-self    Include also this process in the results (implied by --pids) -l, --list            Show list the processes, not the matches -h, --help            Prints help information
+        -c, --count           Show only the number of non-zero matches --include-self    Include also this process in the results (implied by --pids) -l, --list            Show list the processes, not the matches -o, --show-content    Show the contents of the match (useful when using wildcards in regex) -h, --help            Prints help information
         -V, --version         Prints version information